 Damage to in-vehicle communications equipment: Physical damage to in-vehicle communications equipment, such as antennas and other in-vehicle communications components, might compromise functions reliant on information exchange.
 Notifications about such issues can be provided to the vehicle occupants.

-Delays (latency): All communications are subject to delays due to equipment processing time, protocol setup time, radio-spectrum bandwidth limitations, transmission rate, transmission throughput, etc. In addition, delays can come from communications infrastructure limitations.
+Delays (latency): All communications are subject to delays due to equipment processing time, protocol setup time, radio-spectrum bandwidth limitations, transmission rate, transmission throughput, etc. In addition, delays can come from communications technology limitations.
+For example, cellular communication systems contain many network component (radio base stations, gateway, etc.), which can cause some delay, and satellite communication transmission path is very long and leads to some delay.

 VC applications should be designed so that the delays for the chosen communication methods match the acceptable data-transmission delays for the application.
 This requires considering factors such as the maximum number of communications participants at any time, the coverage of the chosen methods, and the supported vehicle speed.